m-skrzypczak/Skrzypczak-Data-Analyst-Take-Home/README.md

 Open-ended questions: for these, make assumptions and clearly state them when answering the question.

     Who are Fetch’s power users?
-        Query can be found in the Fetch' Power Users.sql file with notes and assumptions
+        Query can be found in the Fetch's Power Users.sql file with notes and assumptions
         Answer: Power Users were defined as users with 3 transactions.
 The query will produce a list of all user_ids and their total number of transactions, with a minimum of 0 and a maximum of 3